Cheeseman-git/Cheeseman-git.github.io/README.md

 Currently there is no way to run this offline but this is being worked on.

 ## Rework
-as Fkm_X3 picks the project up again, a rework was inevitable, this project runs purely on html, css, and javascript. this isn't good a for a project maintained by one person since there are so many bugs. there will be a typescript and vile rework coming soon.
+as Fkm_X3 picks the project up again, a rework was inevitable, this project runs purely on html, css, and javascript. this isn't good a for a project maintained by one person since there are so many bugs. there will be a typescript rework eventually

 ## Status'